How often do you look at your budget? I’m not just talking about looking at it with your eyes only, but really looking at it.

 - We needed to eat out more.
 Yes, I consider this an actual need.
-With two little girls at home, we were trying and keep them out of the old house as much as possible.
+With two little girls at home, we were trying to keep them out of the old house as much as possible.
 We would also try and keep our old kitchen clean as much as possible which means we would cook as little as possible.
-We’ve also paid for food for friends and family that have been a huge help for us.
+We also paid for food for friends and family that were a huge help for us with moving.

 So obviously, even though we bootstrapped the whole process and were as frugal as possible, we were spending more money than we usually do.